Prof Gerhard Kemp

-Nabil M. Orina is a PhD researcher at the City University of Hong Kong researching on the impact of the ICC on the domestication of international criminal law in Africa.
-He previously served as a lecturer at Moi University School of Law where he taught international criminal law, public international law and international humanitarian law.
+Nabil M. Orina holds a PhD from City University of Hong Kong.
+He is a lecturer at Moi University School of Law where he teaches international criminal law, public international law and international humanitarian law.
 Nabil has also worked as assistant defence counsel at the International Criminal Court (Prosecutor vs. Muthaura et al) and the United Nations International Criminal Tribunal for Rwanda (Military 1 - Anatole Nzengiyumva appeal).
 He graduated with a Masters of Laws (LL.M) degree in International Crime and Justice from the University of Turin, Italy and a Bachelor of Laws (LL.B) degree from Moi University, Kenya.

 Dr. Eki Omorogbe

 Lecturer, University of Leicester.
 Before joining Leicester in August 2007, Eki taught Law at the University of Kent.
 She has also worked in the City of London in commercial insurance and practised Law in Nigeria.
 Eki is the founder and co-chair of the International Law and Policy in Africa Network (ILPAN).

 Steven W. S. Kayuni